Roy Viger, CPA

 Director, Residential Treatment Program

 Stephen has been working for Addiction Recovery Resources, Inc. since 2003.
 During that time, He has worked every program, including Intensive Outpatient, Continuing Care, and Residential Treatment.
 After Hurricane Katrina, Stephen was promoted to the position of Residential Coordinator.
 In addition to managing the residential program, Stephen maintains a caseload of individual patients and runs group therapy on a daily basis.
-Since February, 2013 Stephen is currently acting as interim clinical director and participating in the administrative strategic planning of the business.
+In 2013, Stephen acted as Interim Clinical Director.
+He continues to participate in the administrative strategic planning of the business.
 His particular interests in counseling include the cognitive therapies, especially rational emotive behavior therapy.
 Stephen received his Master’s degree from LSU in 2003.

 Sharon A. Normand, LPC, LAC, NCC